Primary RGB Tandem OLED TV tech explained: how it works, why it’s better than MLA and how it compares with QD-OLED

 LG Display suggests that ‘four-stack’ Primary RGB Tandem OLED panels are technically capable of hitting peak brightness levels of up to 4000 nits.
 That would represent a brightness increase of around a third over last year’s OLED panels – a remarkable leap for a single OLED generation that looks even more remarkable given that it comes on top of the also-revolutionary brightness leap provided by the previous Micro Lens Array approach.

-Philips, though, has publicly stated that its new premium OLED950 and OLED910 TVs, which both use the new four-stack technology, can deliver peak brightness levels of 3700 nits – up from the 3000 nits achieved by the brand’s previous flagship OLEDs.
-Philips also claims its new four-stack OLEDs can hit full-screen brightness levels of 350 nits, up from 300 nits previously.
+The other brand getting in on the Primary RGB Tandem OLED action is Philips.
+We're yet to review its new OLED950 and OLED910 TVs, both of which use the new four-stack technology, but Philips claims they can deliver peak brightness levels of 3700 nits – up from the 3000 nits achieved by the brand’s previous flagship OLEDs.

 The new Primary RGB Tandem OLED panel design not only produces significantly more brightness than previous LG Display panels, but also enables that extra brightness to be produced more efficiently.
 In fact, LG Display states that the 65-inch version of its new screen design is as much as 20 per cent more power-efficient than the equivalent 2024 panel.

 While staying in the ‘nits race’ by pushing for ever more high dynamic range-friendly brightness is important, given that there’s a brightness-toting rival in town, adding more brightness can bring potential dangers such as raised black levels and washed-out colours.
-OLED’s self-emissive nature, though, where each pixel makes its own light, means that the new four-stack Primary RGB Tandem panels shouldn’t, on paper at least, have any negative impact on OLED’s renowned black-level prowess.

-And LG Display claims that its new panel design actually improves colour purity and range response, upping coverage of the so-called DCI-P3 colour gamut used for most HDR mastering from 98.5% to 99.5%, while coverage of the much wider Rec.2020 spectrum is now reported to be as high as 82-83% – which is essentially on a par with QD OLED.
+As for colours, LG Display claims that its new panel design actually improves colour purity and range response, upping coverage of the so-called DCI-P3 colour gamut used for most HDR mastering from 98.5% to 99.5%, while coverage of the much wider Rec.2020 spectrum is now reported to be as high as 82-83% – which is essentially on a par with QD OLED.

 Are there any downsides to Primary RGB Tandem OLED technology?